tasxatzial/digital-business-card/README.md

 Since I've had access to the Figma file, I've tried to match the design as closely as possible.
 However, I decided to adjust some elements based on what I considered to be the best approach.
 Specifically:

 * The font sizes were quite small, therefore they were scaled to 150%.
-* The contrast of the 'frontend developer' text has been increased from 2.5 to 4.5.
+* The low contrast of the 'frontend developer' text has been fixed.

 ## Dependencies